aduros/wasm4/site/docs/tutorials/snake/drawing-the-snake.md

 Simply loop through the body and draw it at `x * 8` and `y * 8`.
 8 is the width and the height of a single part.
 On a 160x160 screen, it's big enough to fit snake that is 20*20=400 parts long.

 That's all fine, but since we haven't initialized the snake, nothing can be drawn.
-To fix this, simply create a new variable in main and call it's draw function:
+To fix this, simply create a new variable in main and call its draw function:

 ```lua {2-5, 17}
 require "wasm4"